zspitzer/lucee-performance-analyzer/README.md

 ## Support

-If you run into any issues, please always describe your Lucee stack (java version, lucee version, OS, webserver, tomcat/commandbox etc) and include any stacktraces if you encounter an exception.
+If you run into any issues, **please always describe your Lucee stack** (java version, lucee version, OS, webserver, tomcat/commandbox etc) and include any stacktraces if you encounter an exception.

+Lucee doesn't yet support accessing plugins installed at the Server Admin plugins from the Web Admin, I have been working on a patch to enable this https://github.com/lucee/Lucee/pull/901

+This plugin relies on the same backend API as the built in `Debugging - Logs` view in the Lucee Admin.
+If you don't see any logs there, this plugin won't have anything to report on.

 ## Hacking
 Once installed, all the source cfml and js files can be found under the server or web context, depending where you installed it